nginxinc/nginx-ingress-workshops/Rancher/labs/lab5/readme.md

     ```
     ![get virtualserver](media/lab5_get-vs.png)

     **Note:** The `STATE` should be `Valid`.
-If it is not, then the STATE would show Invalid, as there is an issue with your manifest yaml file `(cafe-vs.yaml)`.
-You could also use `kubectl describe vs cafe-vs` to get more information about the `VirtualServer` we just created.
+If it is not, then the STATE would show Invalid, and there is likely an issue with your manifest yaml file `(cafe-vs.yaml)`.
+You could also use `kubectl describe vs cafe-vs` to get more information about the `VirtualServer` you just created.

 <br/>